CybershoesVR/Quest_FastSDK_Unity/README.md

 UnityFastSDK - one pager

 /////////////////////////////////
-//  BASIC IMPLEMENTATION  ////////
+//  BASIC IMPLEMENTATION  ///
 /////////////////////////////////
+Any questions: please contact us dev@cybershoes.io  We are here to help.
 Replace what is written in "parenthesis" with your gameobject.
-Any questions: please contact us dev@cybershoes.io  We are here to help.
+Goes into update.

 ```
 float speed = 0.5f;